aseelert/ibmas-watsonxdata/docs/README.md

 | Chapter                                          | Content
 | :---------------- | ----------------------------------------------------------
 | [Step 1: Requirements](./Requirements)             | Introduction to Requirements
-| [Step 2: Prepare the Installation](./Prepare%20the%20Installation) | Guide to Preparing the Installation using the bastion instance
+| [Step 2: Prepare the Installation](./Prepare%20the%20Installation) | Prepare the Installation for the bastion server
 | [Step 3: Execute the Installation of watsonx.data](./Execute%20the%20Installation%20of%20watsonx.data) | Installing watsonx.data as standalone version